strimzi/strimzi.github.io/_posts/2022-08-05-hacking-for-cruise-control-ui.md

 **Warning**

-Setting up the [Cruise Control UI](https://github.com/linkedin/cruise-control-ui) as described in this blog post requires disabling some of the Cruise Control REST API security settings.
+Setting up the [Cruise Control UI](https://github.com/linkedin/cruise-control-ui) as described in this blog post requires disabling HTTP basic authentication for the Cruise Control REST API.
-Having these security settings disabled exposes the Cruise Control API to potentially destructive Cruise Control operations that are not coordinated or supported by Strimzi Operator.
-For example, it would allow users to manually decomission brokers and trigger partition rebalances, operations which could interfere with Strimzi operations.
+Without authentication, anybody with access to the Cruise Control API can use all the available endpoints and trigger administrative actions such as rebalancing partitions or decommissioning brokers.
 If using the Cruise Control UI with a Strimzi-managed Kafka cluster, it is best to stick with using it solely for monitoring your cluster, not for operating on it.
 That being said, use at your own risk!